The Culture of the Single Millennial

 The age at which Millennial men and women were ready to marry also presented some issues.
 As stated above, the standards that men were expected to fulfill were very high.
 Women in their 20s had an easy time attracting men and dating them, but men had it much harder during that age, except for a small elite.
 When Millennials reached their 30s, the women were ready to settle down and meet a nice guy with a stable job.
-She’s been through it all and wants to move on now.
 The men, however, were entering their prime in their 30s.
 Instead of using their newfound power to get married, many of these men felt the need to catch up and fulfill unresolved desires.
 Most millennial men grew up feeling behind the women of their generation.
 This led to the common situation where men and women in their 30s would date, and the woman would be disappointed when the man was not ready to commit and marry her.

 The greatest irony of the Casual Sex Industrial Complex is that on the eve of the Coronavirus quarantines in 2020, studies showed that Millennials and the generation after them were starting to have less sex than previous generations did at their age.
 Young people were not only avoiding marriage, but also the physical act of sex itself.
 Bad experiences and too much exposure to sexual media made people numb and took the mystique out of the real experience.
 The Internet gave Millennials the illusion of unlimited opportunity, but the reality was quite different in the end.